danawhite/egghead-abort/README.md

-# Cancel a Primise Using AbortController
+# Cancel a Promise Using AbortController